pilathrajemis/info/css/css-grid/README.md

 The dividing lines that make up the structure of the grid.
 - vertical line (column grid line)
 - horizontal line ( row grid line)

 **4. Grid Track:**
 The space between two adjacent grid lines.
 (You can think of them like the columns or rows of the grid).

 **5. Grid Cell: (Single Unit)**
 The space between two adjacent row and two adjacent column grid lines.

-**f.
-Grid Area:**
+**6. Grid Area:**
 The total space surrounded by four grid lines.
     - A grid area may be comprised of any number of grid cells.